-Monticello will maintain membership with one or more of the professional Montessori organizations and may seek Montessori accreditation to assure consistent quality.
+Monticello will maintain membership with one or more of the professional Montessori organizations and seek Montessori accreditation to assure consistent quality.
 In addition, the school will budget for continuing education through Montessori workshops and conferences.
-Should the Board decide to In offering a secondary education program in the future, it the Board will seek accreditation through the Northwest Association of Accredited Schools Accreditation Association/AdvancEd as provided by rule of the Idaho State Board of Education 5205 (3) (e) and 5210 (4) (b).
+Should the Board decide to offer a secondary education program in the future, it will seek accreditation through the Northwest Association of Accredited Schools as provided by rule of the Idaho State Board of Education 5205 (3) (e) and 5210 (4) (b).

-E. NCLB /School Improvement Plan
+E. NCLB School Improvement Plan

-Should Monticello ever be identified as in need of improvement as outlined in the No Child Left Behind Act, the Every Student Succeeds Act, or by another federal or state decision, the school shall cooperate fully with State and Federal mandates to ensure compliance.
+Should Monticello ever identified as in need of improvement as outlined in the No Child Left Behind Act, the school shall cooperate fully with State and Federal mandates to ensure compliance.
 It will be the responsibility of the principal to organize a team that includes the Principal, a teacher, a parent, and a board member to carefully review the areas indicated as in need of improvement.
 The team will make recommendations along with any budget proposals to the Board which will approve the final plan of action.
 Students and faculty will be monitored carefully throughout the year to ensure that progress is being made toward accomplishing the terms of the improvement plan.